Department of Public Policy

 Doctor of Philosophy

-The Department of Public Policy offers the Ph.D. degree to students who wish to increase understanding of public policy problems, contribute new knowledge to the understanding of public policy decision making and institutions and develop and justify proposals for public policy solutions to societal problems.
-Graduates of the program are prepared to conduct sophisticated policy research that provides useful information to decision makers and to advance the bodies of knowledge both about public policy making in general and about their specific specialization field.
+The Department of Public Policy offers the Ph.D. degree to students who aim to contribute new knowledge and solve major domestic and global challenges or policy problems.
+Graduates of the program are prepared to conduct sophisticated policy research that provides useful information to decision makers and to advance the bodies of knowledge about public policy making in general and about their specific policy field.
 Doctoral graduates of the Department of Public Policy hold academic positions in major universities, research positions in policy research organizations, and senior policy staff positions in government agencies and other policy development organizations.

-The Ph.D. in public policy combines core foundations in theory, empirical and normative analysis, public policy institutions and processes, and research methods with a field specialization area that is chosen and developed by the student with the approval of an individualized doctoral program committee.
-The curriculum is designed to help each doctoral student develop and use appropriate analytical approaches to solve problems in public policy fields such as education, health policy, social protection and welfare policy, environmental policy, science, technology and entrepreneurship, and global policy issues.
+The Ph.D. in public policy combines core foundations in theory, empirical and normative analysis, political institutions and the policy-making process, and research methods with a policy field area that is chosen and developed by the student with the approval of an individualized doctoral program committee.
+The curriculum is designed to help each doctoral student develop and use appropriate analytical approaches to solve problems in public policy areas such as education, innovation and entrepreneurship, labor markets, health and social policy, immigration, environment, national security, international development and global health and environment.

 Applications for admission in the fall semester must be received no later than the posted deadlines for the following fall semester.
 However, applications must be received by the December deadline to receive full consideration for Graduate School competitive awards.
 All prospective students must take the Graduate Record Examination (GRE), and applicants from non-English-speaking countries who do not have a degree from a U.S. institution must also submit results of the Test of English as a Foreign Language (TOEFL).
 Factors considered in the application review include the academic transcript, GRE scores, class rank, references, statements of interest, fit with faculty research expertise, and professional experience.